Create Your First Project

 Women’s final Hamilton A defeated Gisborne A to win the women’s championship and the Marriot Cup.
 Men’s final YMCYM of Auckland won the men’s championship and the Tile Co.
 Cup when they beat Morrinsville A. Both cups were donated by the Tauranga Tile Company.

-The Tauranga men’s and women’s teams won their sections by were eliminated in the semis.
+The Tauranga men’s and women’s teams won their sections but were eliminated in the semis.

 Mr L R Wilkinson, Mayor of Tauranga spoke and welcomed sportsmen from other districts.
 The President of the Tauranga Association Mr Cros R Randle thanked the team managers, players and the referees.